musheng66/ms-fe-tools/README.md

-# MsJS
 Musheng's JS Tool
 =================
-A lazy man made it ...
+a lazy man made it ...

 Based on JQuery
 ---------------